PETA anti-dairy billboard targets local high school students

 Heartland Christian Principal Claire Baker disagreed with the message completely.

 "I don't believe that ditching milk is going to eliminate acne in young people," Baker said.
 "I think that milk is an important aspect of a growing young person's diet."

 Heide January has three kids in the Belton School District, and says she goes through three gallons of milk a week.

 "They're milk and cheese kids, and I'm not going to stop them," January said.
 "Milk does the body good."

-According PETA, the Journal of the Academy of Nutrition and Dietetics study reviewed records between 1960 and 2012, which revealed overconsumption of dairy products can lead to acne.
+Journal of the Academy of Nutrition and Dietetics study reviewed records between 1960 and 2012, which revealed overconsumption of dairy products can lead to acne.

 "Teens everywhere are afflicted by embarrassing acne," PETA spokeswoman Alicia Woempner said.
 "Our billboard will raise awareness among local teens that ditching dairy in favor of delicious soy, rice and almond milks and faux cheese options can help banish their blemishes."

 The billboard will remain up through the first week of May.